banner-family

 Safeguarding in the online space continues to evolve along with technology and how individuals use technology for good or harm.

-This year’s Sacpa digital safeguarding conference promises to bring you the latest developments in policy, research and practice from subject matter specialists in the field.
+This year’s SACPA digital safeguarding conference promises to bring you the latest developments in policy, research and practice from subject matter specialists in the field.
 This year there is a particular focus on AI and deep fakes, working with parents, the mobile phone debate and evidence-based recovery programmes for children affected by technology assisted child sexual abuse.

 Training topics will include: